Projects

 The proposed project would convert the existing westerly end of Health Sciences Drive into a pedestrian and micro mobility-friendly corridor, and new “smart” traffic signals at all major intersections within the project would be installed, along with a roundabout at the connection to Medical Center Drive South.

-Project rendering of the outpatient pavilion on the Hillcrest campus Credit: CallisonRTKL
+Project rendering of the outpatient pavilion on the Hillcrest campus Credit: Arcadis

 An ambitious program to rebuild the UC San Diego Hillcrest campus will provide new facilities, new technology, increased capacity, expanded care offerings, workforce housing and other community services and amenities.
 Over the next 15 years, construction on the $2.5-$3 billion project will continue in five major phases, during which the majority of the existing buildings will be replaced.
 This work will help ensure the university’s mission to drive innovation and deliver world-class medical care, research and education for many decades to come.